http://invisible-island.net/

 Synopsis

 The xterm program is a terminal emulator for the X Window System.
-It provides DEC VT102 and Tektronix 4014 compatible terminals for programs that can't use the window system directly.
+It was originally developed in the mid-1980s to provide DEC VT102 and Tektronix 4014 compatible terminals for programs that cannot use the window system directly.

 This version implements ISO/ANSI colors using the "new" color model (i.e., background color erase).
-It also implements most of the control sequences for VT220.
-See the xterm FAQ
+It also implements most of the control sequences for VT220, as well as selected features from other DEC terminals such as VT320, VT420 and VT520.

 History